rapid7/metasploitable3/README.md

 To build automatically:

 1. On Linux/OSX run `./build.sh win2008` to build the Windows box or `./build.sh ub1404` to build the Linux box.
 On Windows, run `build_win2008.ps1` in a powershell terminal to build the Windows box.
-2. If the command completes successfully, run 'vagrant up'.
+2. If the command completes successfully, run `vagrant up`.
 3. When this process completes, you should be able to open the VM within VirtualBox and login.
-The default credentials are U: vagrant and P: vagrant.
+The default credentials are U: `vagrant` and P: `vagrant`.

 To build manually: